UMapx/UMapx/tests/UMapx.Tests/README.md

 execution while changing the global SIMD setting.

-[AuditProcess.cs](AuditProcess.cs) runs selected primality, factorization, Schur, and eigenvalue termination checks in the probe process with a five-second deadline and process-tree termination.
+[AuditProcess.cs](AuditProcess.cs) runs selected primality, factorization, Schur, eigenvalue, and video lifecycle checks in the probe process with a five-second deadline and process-tree termination.
 Child-process execution is not included in the parent test host's coverage totals.